-Tuition for online courses will be \$109 per credit hour.
+Tuition for online courses will be \$111 per credit hour.
 Regular fees apply to online courses.
+Out-of-state rates apply to internet classes.

 QUALIFICATIONS FOR IN-STATE TUITION

 Students qualified to pay in-state tuition on the Wallace Campus in Dothan are Alabama residents; Georgia residents from Baker, Calhoun, Clay, Decatur, Early, Miller, Quitman, Randolph, and Seminole Counties; and Florida residents from Bay, Calhoun, Holmes, Jackson, Walton, and Washington Counties.
 Students qualified to pay in-state tuition on the Sparks Campus in Eufaula are Alabama residents and Georgia residents from Baker, Chattahoochee, Calhoun, Clay, Dougherty, Early, Marion, Miller, Muscogee, Quitman, Randolph, Stewart, Sumter, Terrell, and Webster Counties.
 Military personnel assigned to an active military installation in Alabama and their immediate family members also qualify for in-state tuition.
 Other qualifying categories may be determined by the Admissions and Records Office.